Bhagavad Gita Chapter 13 Verse 18 Meaning

 What is the main idea of Bhagavad Gita 13.18?

+The Gita addresses nature and spirit with characteristic directness here.
 That Light of all lights is said to be beyond darkness: knowledge, the knowable, and the goal of knowledge, seated in the hearts of all.
-This verse emphasizes body and soul with clarity and purpose.
+Within the broader arc of Chapter 13, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 13.18 in daily life?